Immediately post injury

-Immediate attention will help to assess the extent of the injury, help get you started on the road to recovery and prevent further aggravation of the injury.
+Immediate attention helps to get you started on the road to recovery sooner and prevent further aggravation of the injury.

-If necessary, we will request further investigations such as x-rays.

-Remember that if you have little improvement in 7 days post injury; it is absolutely imperative you have the injury assessed.
-Most soft tissues injuries improve significantly within 6 weeks even with not treatment.
-If you still have symptoms after this time – contact us immediately.
+If you have little or no improvement in the seven days post injury, it is imperative that you have the injury assessed.
+Most soft tissues injuries improve significantly within two to four days, even with no treatment.
+Most injuries recover within six weeks again with no treatment.

 Initial damage control:

-If it is painful to walk on the injured area try to avoid the load and take it easy.
+If it is painful to walk/move the injured area try to avoid the load and take it easy.
 We supply crutches to our patients if necessary

-Elevation: Especially for peripheral injuries (knees and ankles), it’s important to keep the damaged area raised.
+Especially for peripheral injuries (knees and ankles), it’s important to keep the damaged area raised

-Alcohol: Try not to drink excessively in the first 48 hours post injury
+Try not to drink alcohol in the first 48 hours post injury

-Massage: Do not initially rub the injured area especially with medicated salves.
-This will worsen the initial inflammatory response.
+Do not rub the injured area especially with medicated salves.
+This will worsen the initial inflammatory response

 Avoid non-steroidal anti-inflammatory medication for the first 48 hours.
-Rather stick with simple painkillers.
+Rather stick to simple painkillers (paracetamols).